Maqoma: Conclusion of Maqoma

 By the end of January, the British were beginning to receive reinforcements from Cape Town and a force under Colonel Mackinnon was able to successfully drive north from King William's Town to resupply the beleaguered garrisons at Fort White, Fort Cox and Fort Hare.
 With fresh men and supplies, the British expelled the remainder of Hermanus' rebel forces (now under the command of Willem Uithaalder) from Fort Armstrong and drove them west toward the Amatola Mountains.
 Over the coming months, increasing numbers of Imperial troops arrived, reinforcing the heavily outnumbered British and allowing Smith to lead sweeps across the frontier country.

 In 1852, HMS Birkenhead was wrecked at Gansbaai while bringing reinforcements to the war at the request of Sir Harry Smith.
 As the ship sank, the men (mostly new recruits) stood silently in rank, while the women and children were loaded into the lifeboats.
 They remained in rank as the ship slipped under and over 300 died.

 Final stages of the conflict

 Insurgents led by Maqoma established themselves in the forested Waterkloof.
 From this base they managed to plunder surrounding farms and torch the homesteads.
 Maqoma's stronghold was situated on Mount Misery, a natural fortress on a narrow neck wedged between the Waterkloof and Harry's Kloof.
 The Waterkloof conflicts lasted two years.
-Maqoma also killed Colonel Fort Fordyce and inflicted heavy losses on the forces of Sir Harry Smith.
+Maqoma also killed Lieutenant-colonel John Fordyce and inflicted heavy losses on the forces of Sir Harry Smith.